Top 5 debut seasons in Orioles history

 Key stats: .283/.333/.470, 81 runs, 173 hits, 29 doubles, 27 HRs, 88 RBIs, 123 OPS+, 287 total bases, 3.2 WAR

-Of the five AL Rookie of the Year winners in Orioles history, three -- Al Bumbry, Cal Ripken Jr. and Gregg Olson -- won their hardware the year after their MLB debuts, disqualifying them for this list.
-Murray is an exception in this regard, making the 1977 Orioles out of Spring Training at age 21 and appearing in 160 games for the 97-win club that season.
+Of the seven AL Rookie of the Year winners in Orioles history, five -- Ron Hansen, Al Bumbry, Cal Ripken Jr., Gregg Olson and Henderson -- won their hardware the year after their MLB debuts, disqualifying them for this list.
+Curt Blefary and Murray were the exceptions in this regard, with the latter making the 1977 Orioles out of Spring Training at age 21 and appearing in 160 games for the 97-win club that season.
 The steady, middle-of-the-order production was a harbinger of things to come for the future Hall of Famer, and it was enough to edge out A’s outfielder Mitchell Page for AL Rookie of the Year honors.